 The Company provides deposit insurance to participating credit unions under the Company's primary and excess contracts.
 Under the primary insurance contract, a deposit of 1.3% of the member's year-end share balance is required.
 These capitalization deposits are non-interest bearing and the investment earnings therefrom are used to fund the Company's deposit insurance programs in lieu of a normal premium charge.
-Special Premium Assessments may be charged from time to time against insured credit unions to fund claims activity during unusual times, such as the past two years, in order to maintain the insurance fund at a regulatory acceptable primary insurance equity ratio (currently the equity ratio is 1.68% of primary insurance fund equity to primary insured shares).
+Special Premium Assessments may be charged from time to time against insured credit unions to fund claims activity during unusual times, such as in 2009 - 2013, in order to maintain the insurance fund at a regulatory acceptable primary insurance equity ratio (currently the equity ratio is 1.70% of primary insurance fund equity to primary insured shares).
 Even so, the deposits for the primary and excess deposit contracts are at-risk to the insured credit unions and ultimately can act as a reserve that is available to pay claims if needed.
-The aggregate of capitalization deposits that are available to pay claims are \$163,588,772 at December 31, 2014.
-Therefore the Company has determined there is not a need for a premium deficiency reserve and none has been recorded at December 31, 2014.
-This evaluation was completed on January 30, 2015.
+The aggregate of capitalization deposits that are available to pay claims are \$172,780,589 at December 31, 2015.
+Therefore the Company has determined there is not a need for a premium deficiency reserve and none has been recorded at December 31, 2015.
+This evaluation was completed on January 29, 2016.
 The Company considers investment income when evaluating the need for premium deficiency reserves.

-1. Liability carried for premium deficiency reserves \$.....
-2. Date of the most recent evaluation of this liability 01/30/2015 3.
-Was anticipated investment income utilized in the calculation?
+1. Liability carried for premium deficiency reserves \$

+2. Date of the most recent evaluation of this liability 01/29/2016

+3. Was anticipated investment income utilized in the calculation?
 Yes (X) No ()

 31. High Deductibles - Does not apply.

 32. Discounting of Liabilities for Unpaid Losses or Unpaid Loss Adjustment Expenses - Does not apply.

 33. Asbestos/Environmental Reserves - Does not apply.

 34. Subscriber Savings Accounts - Does not apply.

 35. Multiple Peril Crop Insurance - Does not apply.

 36. Financial Guaranty Insurance - Does not apply.

+GENERAL INTERROGATORIES

-GENERAL INTERROGATORIESPART 1 - COMMON INTERROGATORIESGENERAL
+PART 1 - COMMON INTERROGATORIES